Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 - National Alliance on Mental Illness (NAMI): 1-800-950-NAMI (6264)

 Prepare a script for yourself

 The spread of coronavirus will likely mean you’ll need to have some hard conversations with others about respecting your health boundaries.
 This can be anxiety-provoking for some.
-Whether you need to turn down a friend’s invitation, tell a loved one they can’t come over with cold symptoms, or explain to a stranger why you’re changing seats on the bus, or discuss telecommuting with your manager at work, having a prepared script can help.
+Whether you need to turn down a friend’s invitation to go to a park you worry will be too crowded or discuss telecommuting with your manager even as other employees come back in person, having a prepared script can help.
 Chances are, they’ll be sympathetic to your concerns.